Manu Bhaker

 Manu Bhaker (born 18 February 2002) is an Indian sport shooter.
-She has 2 medals at the Olympic Games, 22 medals at the World Championships and World Cups, as well as 10 medals at the Asian Games and Asian Championships.
+She has 2 medals at the Olympic Games, 23 medals at the World Championships and World Cups, as well as 12 medals at the Asian Games and Asian Championships.
 At the 2024 Olympics, she became the first Indian woman shooter to win a medal by clinching the bronze in the 10m pistol event.
 She won another bronze in 10m pistol mixed team, becoming the first Indian to win two medals in a single Olympic Games.
 Bhaker is also the youngest Indian to win gold medals at the World Cup.

 She has won gold at the Commonwealth and Asian Games.
 While she won the gold at the 2022 Asian Games in the women's 25m pistol team event, Bhaker won the gold at the 2018 Commonwealth Games in the 10-metre air pistol event.
 She set a Commonwealth Games record during the same edition.
 In 2018, a 16 year old Bhaker was the youngest Indian to win gold at the World Cup.

 Early life

 Bhaker was born in Goria village of Jhajjar district in Haryana.
 Her father Ram Kishan Bhaker is a chief engineer in the Merchant Navy.
 Her mother, Sumedha Bhaker, is a former school principal with a master's in Sanskrit, who hails from an educationist family of Kalali village in Charkhi Dadri.

 Bhaker did her schooling at Universal Higher Senior Secondary School in Goria, which was started by her grandfather Raj Karan.
 During her schooling, she participated in sports such as tennis, skating, Manipuri martial-art thang-ta and boxing.
-She earned several medals at the national games in these sports.
+She earned several medals at the National Games in these sports.
 As a 14-year-old, she decided to focus on the sport of shooting, and with an investment of ₹1,50,000 by her father, she started her training.

 Her mother provided guidance throughout her schooling, and introduced her to the Bhagavad Gita which helped Bhaker cope during her tense times.

 At a young age of 15, Bhaker became one of the top female shooters in India, winning multiple gold medals at the 2017 National games.
-Along with her sports, she kept her education going and went on to study Political Science at Lady Shri Ram College, New Delhi, graduating in 2021.
-She is pursuing a masters in Public Administration at DAV College, Chandigarh.
+Along with her sports, she kept her education going and went on to study Political Science at Lady Shri Ram College, New Delhi, graduating in 2022.
+Later obtained a masters in Public Administration at DAV College, Chandigarh in 2024.
+She is currently pursuing a Postgraduate Diploma in Sports Management at Indian Institute of Management Rohtak.